jakeyboi1/item_swapper/README.txt

 Special thanks to Outsider for teaching me how to setup a config.lua to be used in the script, aswell as for helping me get the webhook to work.
 Special thanks aswell to the entire community for all your guy's help.
+I will offer as much support as I can so if there is an issue or idea get in contact with me.